Content Calendar 101

 Share, share, share!!
 You’ve put a lot of time and effort into this, so don’t just keep it all to yourself!

-Share what the calendar you’ve created with your team, so everyone is on the same page.
+Share the calendar you’ve created with your team, so everyone is on the same page.
 This way someone won’t blog about the wrong thing in the wrong month.

 Another important thing to keep in mind is to have due dates and publishing dates in place.
 This will help to ensure your content is released in a timely manner.